jetbalagtas/ajax-chrome-extension/README.md

 To install, ```git clone git@github.com:jetbalagtas/ajax-chrome-extension.git```

+You'll need to install dependencies, so run ```bower install```

-In Chrome preferences, under Extensions, click 'Load unpacked extension' then navigate to your local directory where you cloned this repo.
+Then in Chrome preferences, under Extensions, click 'Load unpacked extension' then navigate to your local directory where you cloned this repo and select it.

-You will now see the latest guns Reddit when you click on the Punisher icon on your Chrome toolbar.
+You will now see the latest guns Reddit represented by the Punisher icon on your Chrome toolbar.